mgtools/CRISPRone/README.md

 # CRISPRone - command line version

-> *Warning: The command-line version of this software tool was not originally developed for public consumption.
-Command-line version is provided here to allow interested parties to automate the process rather than relying on the [web-based server](https://omics.informatics.indiana.edu/CRISPRone/).*
+> *Warning: The command-line version of this software tool was not originally developed for public consumption, and **output formats may not be in a friendly human-readable format**.
+Command-line version is provided here to allow interested parties who may find interest in utilizing the command-line version rather than relying on the [web-based server](https://omics.informatics.indiana.edu/CRISPRone/).*

 CRISPRone provides annotation of CRISPR—Cas systems including: